January 19, 2022

-The Coronavirus pandemic has pushed companies across the world to accelerate their pace of digital transformation and automation, which, among other things, is likely to lead to a shift in the skills in demand over the next five years, according to a new report on the future of jobs.
+The Coronavirus pandemic has pushed companies across the world to accelerate their pace of digital transformation and automation, which, among other things, is likely to lead to a shift in the skills in demand over the next five years ending 2025, according to a report on the future of jobs.

-Critical thinking and analysis, complex problem-solving and self-management skills such as active learning, resilience, stress tolerance and flexibility are among the top skills and skills groups that global employers view as important in the run up to 2025, said the Future of Jobs 2020 report, released by the World Economic Forum (WEF) on October 21.
+Critical thinking and analysis, complex problem-solving and self-management skills such as active learning, resilience, stress tolerance and flexibility are among the top skills and skills groups that global employers view as important in the run up to 2025, said the Future of Jobs 2020 report, released by the World Economic Forum (WEF) in October.
 The WEF is an international NGO headquartered in Switzerland.

-The report warned that workers across the world faced the “double disruption” of job losses caused by increased automation and the economic impact of the Coronavirus pandemic, which could displace an estimated 85 million jobs over the next five years.
+The report warned that by 2025, workers across the world faced the “double disruption” of job losses caused by increased automation and the economic impact of the Coronavirus pandemic, which could displace an estimated 85 million jobs.

-An analysis for the WEF conducted by LinkedIn’s data science team, however, found that some kind of a “labour force reallocation” is already underway.
+An analysis for the WEF conducted by LinkedIn’s data science team, however, found that some kind of a “labour force reallocation” has been underway for the last five years.
 LinkedIn analysed the job transitions of professionals who moved into emerging jobs over the period 2015 to 2020 and found that 50% of the shifts made into Data and Artificial Intelligence professions were from unrelated occupations.
 The figures were higher for sales (75%), content (72%) and engineering (67%).

-Companies also needed to invest in better metrics of human and social capital, the report said, adding that business leaders understood that reskilling was good both for business and society.
+The report urged companies to invest in better metrics of human and social capital, adding that business leaders understood that reskilling was good for both business and society.
 “Companies hope to internally redeploy nearly 50% of workers displaced by technological automation and augmentation, as opposed to making wider use of layoffs and automation-based labour savings as a core workforce strategy,” the report said.

 The WEF outlined the key elements for a successful workforce strategy: identifying workers being displaced from their roles; establishing internal committees to manage the displacement; funding reskilling and upskilling either out of company budgets or through government funding; motivating employee engagement in this process; and tracking the long-term success of such transitions.